This post may contain affiliate links. Please read our disclosure policy

 Instructions

-• In a non-stick or well-seasoned cast-iron pan, combine the sweet potato, olive oil, ½ teaspoon salt, paprika and ¼ teaspoon black pepper.
-Toss to combine then evenly press and mold into the shape of the skillet to form a crust.
-Bake until the edges are golden brown and the crust begins to hold its shape, around 30 minutes.
-Remove from oven and set aside to let cool completely.
+• In a non-stick or cast-iron pan, combine the sweet potato, olive oil, ½ teaspoon salt, 1/2 teaspoon smoked paprika and ¼ teaspoon black pepper.
+Toss to coat then evenly press and mold the sweet potato into the shape of the skillet to form a crust approximately 1/2-inch thick.
+Transfer the pan to the oven or Traeger Grill and bake until the edges are golden brown and the crust begins to hold its shape, around 30 minutes.
+Remove the pan from oven and set it aside to let cool completely.

-• Add the leeks and season with a pinch of salt.
-Cook, stirring, until soft and slightly translucent, around 4 minutes.
-Add the asparagus and cook, stirring, until slightly tender, around 4 minutes.
+• Return the pan to medium heat, add the leeks and season with a pinch of salt.
+Cook, stirring, until the leeks are soft and slightly translucent, around 4 minutes.
+Add the chopped asparagus and cook, stirring, until slightly tender, around 4 minutes.
 Taste for seasoning and adjust with salt and pepper as desired.
-Set aside and let cool completely.
+Transfer the vegetables to a plate and set it aside to let cool completely.

-• In a bowl, combine the eggs and coconut milk.
-Whisk vigorously until smooth and frothy.
+• In a separate bowl, combine the eggs and coconut milk.
+Whisk vigorously until smooth.

 • Lower the oven to 325F.

-• Assemble the quiche by spreading the leeks and asparagus mixture evenly in the sweet potato crust.
-Add the bacon and evenly pour over the egg mixture.
-Top with the reserved asparagus spears and bake until the center of the quiche has just set and is no longer jiggly, around 35 minutes.
-Remove from oven and let cool 15 minutes to set before slicing and serving.
+• Assemble the quiche by spreading a layer of grated cheese, if using, followed by the sauteed leeks and asparagus and bacon.
+Repeat until all of the ingredients are in the pan.
+Slowly pour in the eggs and garnish the top with the reserved asparagus spears.
+Transfer the quiche to the oven and cook until the centre has just set and is no longer jiggly, around 35 minutes.
+Remove the quiche from the oven and let it cool 15 minutes to set before slicing and serving with a side salad of choice.

 Tried this recipe?
 Leave a comment below!